coderefinery/workshop-outro/README.md

   - please write to us, every contribution most welcome
   - if you would like to reuse some of our material, we can probably support you

+**CodeRefinery newsletter**
+  - frequency: roughly bi-monthly
+  - projects updates, announcements of workshops and other events, some tips and tricks...
+  - to sign up, visit https://coderefinery.org/outreach/

+**Participate in discussions**

 We use [Zulip](https://zulipchat.com) to discuss within our team and community.
 We discuss in the open and **you can join our chat**: https://coderefinery.zulipchat.com.
 You can listen in, follow certain threads, participate, and influence.